Comment on page

 Valve's Steam has a concept of "limited" users ... when a new user is created it is considered limited until it has spent the equivalent of 5 USD on the Steam store or added 5 USD to the Steam wallet.

 This applies to dev accounts, publishers, etc. there are no exceptions.
 So if your account or your test account is new and or has not spent at least 5 USD on Steam odds are its limited by Valve and it will have limited access to Steam API including but not limited to

-In addition the Steam User your testing the game with MUST own a license to the app to initialize the Steam API.
-Developer accounts are "supposed" to be granted a dev license to the app ... however we have seen it such that this doesn't happen correctly.
+In addition, the Steam User you're testing the game with MUST own a license to the app to initialize the Steam API.
+Developer accounts are "supposed" to be granted a dev license to the app ... however, we have seen it such that this doesn't happen correctly.

 You can test and modify ownership of the app you are a dev for using Steam's command line as outlined in